India rehearses for massive coronavirus vaccination drive; Vardhan assures people on safety of vaccine | Health

 "The state has completed all preparations,'' she said.
 Delhi health minister Jain said 1,000 vaccine centres will be set up across the city.
 When asked if the vaccine will be free of cost, he said, ''Yes, and in Delhi, the treatment and medicines are given for free.''
 The Delhi government is fully prepared to receive, store and administer COVID-19 vaccine to 51 lakh priority category persons in the city in the first phase of vaccination, Jain said.

-An important focus of the dry run was on the management of any possible adverse events following immunisation (AEFI), and adherence and management of infection control practices at the session site to prevent disease transmission, the union health ministry had said.
-The states and UTs were asked to ensure that the data of beneficiaries is uploaded in the Co-WIN app, ensure physical verification of all proposed sites for the adequacy of space, logistical arrangements, internet connectivity, electricity, safety, etc. and prepare at least three model session sites in each state (at state capital) for demonstration.

-They were asked to ensure that the model sites have separate entry and exit in a 'three-room set-up' with adequate space outside for awareness generation activities.
-The dry run would equip the state and UT administration in the management of vaccine supply, storage and logistics including cold chain management, the ministry had stated.

-Around 96,000 vaccinators have been trained so far for the vaccination drive.
+''This dry run was aimed at testing the laid out mechanisms for COVID-19 vaccination roll-out in the health system and to assess operational feasibility of using Co-WIN application in the field environment for planning, implementation and reporting at the block, district and state level,'' the statement.
+The preparation to handle any Adverse Events Following Immunization (AEFI) at all session sites and functionality of the Call Centers was also tested.
+The dry run was supervised by the district collectors and ended with debriefing meetings at the district and the state level to discuss the issues and challenges encountered during the day.
+The health ministry said it was in constant touch with the states throughout the day to seek feedback on their experience.
+It said the cold chain infrastructure is sufficient to ensure last-mile delivery of COVID-19 vaccine in a temperature-controlled environment across the country.
+Sufficient supplies of syringes and other logistics have also been ensured to begin COVID-19 vaccination drive.
+Around 1,14,100 vaccinators have been trained on the process to be followed at the vaccination sites which includes beneficiary verification, vaccination, cold chain and logistics management, Bio-Medical Waste management, AEFI management and uploading the information on Co-WIN software, the statement said.

+The Co-WIN software assists the programme managers across all levels through automated session allocation for pre-registered beneficiaries, their verification and a digital certificate will be generated upon successful completion of the vaccine schedule.
 The number of fresh COVID-19 cases was recorded below 20,000 in India on Saturday, taking the country's caseload to 1,03,05,788, while the number of people who have recuperated from the disease crossed 99 lakh, according to the health ministry.

 The death toll due to the disease climbed to 1,49,218 in the country with 224 new fatalities, the ministry's data updated at 8 AM showed.